vikchupak/AI/README.md

 - LLM
 - AI engine
 - AI Assistant (reactive).
-Sometimes there are such definitions depending on capabilities: reactive assistant vs proactive assistant
+Sometimes there are such definitions depending on capabilities: reactive assistant vs proactive assistant (Amazon Q)
 - AI Agent (proactive)
 - Generative AI
   - Generative (creating new content) and non-generative (like classification or analysis)